Health Technology Building (HT), Room 120

-This course introduces the learner to framework of the OCNE curriculum.
-The emphasis on health promotion across the life span includes learning about self-health as well as client health practices.
-To support self and client health practices, students learn to access research evidence about healthy lifestyle patterns and risk factors for disease/ illness, apply growth and development theory, interview clients in a culturally sensitive manner, work as members of a multidisciplinary team giving and receiving feedback about performance, and use reflective thinking about their practice as nursing students.
-Populations studied in the course include children, adults, older adults and the family experiencing a normal pregnancy.
+Introduces the framework of the OCNE curriculum.
+Emphasizes health promotion across the life span including self health and patient health practices.
+Supports self and patient health practices through access to research evidence about healthy lifestyle patterns and risk factors for disease/illness, and the application of growth and development theory.
+Presents techniques for: interviewing patients in a culturally sensitive manner, working as members of a multidisciplinary team, giving and receiving feedback about performance, and using reflective thinking to improve practice.
+Covers children, adults, older adults, and families experiencing a normal pregnancy.
 Includes classroom and clinical learning experiences for practicing therapeutic communication skills and selected core nursing skills identified in the OCNE Core Nursing Skills document.
 Prerequisites: Admission to the Nursing Program.

 NRS 111.
 Foundations of Nursing in Chronic Illness I. 6 Credits.

-This course introduces assessment and common interventions (including technical procedures) for clients with chronic illnesses common across the life span in major ethnic groups within Oregon.
-The client's and family's "lived experience" of the condition is explored.
-Clinical practice guidelines and research evidence are used to guide clinical judgments in care of individuals with chronic conditions.
-Multidisciplinary team roles and responsibilities are considered in the context of delivering safe, high quality health care to individuals with chronic conditions (includes practical and legal aspects of delegation).
-Cultural, ethical, legal and health care delivery issues are explored through case scenarios and clinical practice.
-Case exemplars include children with asthma, adolescents with a mood disorder, adults with type 2 diabetes, and older adults with dementia.
-The course includes class room and clinical learning experiences.
+Introduces patient assessment and common interventions for patients with chronic illnesses common across the life span and in multiple ethnic groups.
+Explores the patient's and family's "lived experience" of the condition.
+Uses clinical practice guidelines and research evidence to guide clinical judgments in care of individuals with chronic conditions.
+Explores multidisciplinary team roles and responsibilities in the context of delivering safe, high-quality healthcare to individuals with chronic conditions.
+Explores cultural, ethical, and legal healthcare delivery issues through case scenarios and clinical practice.
+Includes case exemplars such as children with asthma, adolescents with a mood disorder, adults with type 2 diabetes, and older adults with dementia.
 Prerequisite: NRS 110.
 Prerequisite/concurrent: (NRS 230 or NRS 231) and (NRS 232 or NRS 233).

 NRS 112.
 Foundations of Nursing in Acute Care I. 6 Credits.

-Introduces the learner to assessment and common interventions (including relevant technical procedures) for care of patients across the life span who require acute care, including normal childbirth.
-Disease/illness trajectories and their translation into clinical practice guidelines and/or standard procedures are considered in relation to their impact on providing culturally sensitive, client-centered care.
-Includes classroom and clinical learning experiences.
+Introduces assessment and common interventions for the care of patients across the life span who require acute care, including normal childbirth.
+Considers disease/illness trajectories and their translation into clinical practice guidelines and/or standard procedures in relation to their impact on providing culturally sensitive, patient-centered care.
 Prerequisite: NRS 111.
 Prerequisite/concurrent: (NRS 230 or NUR 231) and (NRS 232 or NRS 233).

 NRS 221.
 Chronic II.
 9 Credits.

-This course builds on foundations of nursing in Chronic Illness I. Chronic Illness II expands the student's knowledge related to family care giving, symptom management and end of life concepts.
-These concepts are a major focus and basis for nursing interventions with patients and families.
-Ethical issues related to advocacy, self determination, and autonomy are explored.
-Complex skills associated with the assessment and management of concurrent illnesses and conditions are developed within the context of client and family preferences and needs.
-Skills related to enhancing communication and collaboration as a member of an interdisciplinary team are further explored.
+Expands on the major concepts of family care giving, symptom management, and end-of-life care in the context of nursing interventions with patients and families.
+Explores ethical issues related to advocacy, self-determination, and autonomy.
+Includes developing complex skills associated with the assessment and management of concurrent illnesses and conditions within the context of client and family preferences and needs.
+Covers skills related to enhancing communication and collaboration as a member of an inter-professional team and across healthcare settings.
 Exemplars include patients with chronic mental illness and addictions as well as other chronic conditions and disabilities affecting functional status and family relationships.
-The course includes classroom and clinical learning experiences.
-Prerequisite: Completion of first year Nursing courses.
+Prerequisite: NRS 112, NRS 231 and NRS 233.

 NRS 222.
 Acute Care II.
 9 Credits.

-This course builds on Nursing in Acute Care I, focusing on more complex and/or unstable patient care conditions, some of which may result in death.
-These patient care conditions require strong noticing and rapid decision making skills.
-Evidence base is used to support appropriate focused assessments, and effective, efficient nursing interventions.
-Life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decision-making employed in patient choices for treatment or palliative care with the acute care setting.
-Case scenarios incorporate prioritizing care needs, delegation and supervision, and family and patient teaching for either discharge planning or end-of-life care.
+Focuses on more complex and/or unstable patient care conditions, some of which may result in death.
+Covers patient care conditions which require quick attention and rapid decision making skills.
+Uses evidence-based research to support appropriate focused assessments, and effective and efficient nursing interventions.
+Addresses how life span and developmental factors, cultural variables, and legal aspects of care frame the ethical decision-making process employed in patient choices for treatment or palliative care for disorders with an acute trajectory.
+Incorporates case scenarios which prioritize care needs, delegation and supervision, and family and patient teaching for either discharge planning or end-of-life care.
 Exemplars include acute conditions affecting multiple body systems.
-Includes classroom and clinical learning experiences.
 Prerequisite: NRS 221.

 NRS 224.
 Integrative Practicum I. 9 Credits.

-This course is designed to formalize the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
-Faculty/Clinical Teaching Association/Student Triad Model provides a context that allows the student to experience the nursing work world in a selected setting, balancing demands of job and lifelong learner.
-Analysis and reflection throughout the clinical experience provide the student with evaluate criteria against which they can judge their own performance and develop a practice framework.
+Examines the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
+Uses a Faculty/Clinical Teaching Association/Student Triad Model to provide a context that allows the student to experience the nursing role in a selected setting, balancing demands of professional nursing and lifelong learner.
+Through analysis and reflection throughout the clinical experience, provides the student with evaluative criteria against which they can judge their own performance and develop a practice framework.
 Includes seminar, self-directed study and clinical experience.
 Prerequisite: NRS 222.

 NRS 230.
 Clinical Pharmacology I. 3 Credits.

-This course introduces the theoretical background that enables students to provide safe and effective care related to drugs and natural products to persons throughout the lifespan.
-It includes the foundational concepts of principles of pharmacology, nonopioid analgesics, and antibiotics, as well as additional classes of drugs.
-Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
+Introduces the theoretical background that enables students to provide safe and effective care related to drugs and natural products to persons throughout the lifespan.
+Includes the foundational concepts of principles of pharmacology, nonopioid analgesics, and antibiotics, as well as additional classes of drugs.
+Explores factors needed to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, considering developmental physiologic conditions, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
 Drugs are studied by therapeutic or pharmacological class using an organized framework.
-Prerequisite: NRS 110.
-Co-requisite: NRS 111 and NRS 232.
+Prerequisite: BI 231, BI 232, BI 233, and BI 234 or equivalent.

 NRS 231.
 Clinical Pharmacology II.
 3 Credits.

-This sequel to Clinical Pharmacology I continues to provide the theoretical background that enables students to provide safe and effective nursing care related to drugs and natural products to persons throughout the lifespan.
-Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
-The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I. Prerequisite: NRS 111, NRS 230 and NRS 232 Corequisite: NRS 112 and NRS 233.
+Addresses safe and effective nursing care, related to drugs and natural products, for patients throughout the lifespan.
+Explores clinical decision-making in the context of nursing using current, reliable sources of information, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
+Addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I. Prerequisites: NRS 230.

 NRS 232.
 Pathophysiological Processes I. 3 Credits.

-This course introduces pathophysiological processes that contribute to many different disease states across the lifespan and human responses to those processes.
-It includes the foundational concepts of cellular adaption, injury, and death; inflammation and tissue healing; fluid and electrolyte imbalances; and physiologic response to stressors, as well as additional pathophysiological processes.
-Students will learn to make selective clinical decisions in the context of nursing regarding using current, reliable sources of pathophysiology information, selecting and interpreting focused nursing assessments based on knowledge of pathophysiological processes, teaching persons from diverse populations regarding pathophysiological processes, and communicating with other health professionals regarding pathophysiological processes.
-Prerequisite: NRS 110.
-Co-requisite: NRS 111 and NRS 230.
+Introduces pathophysiological processes that contribute to many different disease states across the lifespan and human responses to those processes.
+Includes the foundational concepts of cellular adaption, injury, and death; inflammation and tissue healing; fluid and electrolyte imbalances; and physiologic response to stressors and pain, as well as additional pathophysiological processes.
+Covers making selective clinical decisions in the context of nursing regarding using current, reliable sources of pathophysiology information selection and interpretation.
+Covers focused nursing assessments based on knowledge of pathophysiological processes, teaching persons from diverse populations regarding pathophysiological processes, and communicating with health professionals regarding pathophysiological processes.
+Prerequisite: BI 231, BI 232, BI 233, and BI 234 or equivalent.

 NRS 233.
 Pathophysiological Processes II.
 3 Credits.

-This sequel to Pathophysiological Processes I continues to explore pathophysiological processes that contribute to disease states across the lifespan and human responses to those processes.
-Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of pathophysiology information, selecting and interpreting focused nursing assessments based on knowledge of pathophysiological processes, teaching persons from diverse populations regarding pathophysiological processes, and communicating with other health professionals regarding pathophysiological processes.
-The course addresses additional pathophysiological processes not contained in Pathophysiological Processes I. Prerequisite: NRS 111, NRS 230 and NRS 232.
-Co-requisite: NRS 112 and NRS 231.
+Continues to explore pathophysiological processes that contribute to disease states across the lifespan and human responses to those processes.
+Covers making selected clinical decisions in the context of nursing regarding using current, reliable sources of pathophysiology information, selecting and interpreting focused nursing assessments based on knowledge of pathophysiological processes, teaching persons from diverse populations regarding pathophysiological processes, and communicating with other health professionals regarding pathophysiological processes.
+The course addresses additional pathophysiological processes not contained in Pathophysiological Processes I. Prerequisite: NRS 232.